-The customer is provided with a separate warranty sheet, where the export warranty terms are explained.
-Check always that this warranty sheet is provided with the attachment.
+Check that a separate warranty sheet explaining the export warranty terms is delivered with the attachment.
 If not, contact your local dealer immediately.

 WARRANTY REGISTRATION CARD

 A warranty registration card is filled out after the installation inspection by the dealer and a copy of it is sent to the manufacturer.
 This card is very important because no warranty claims are handled without it.
 Make sure that you get a copy of it after the installation inspection and that it is correctly filled out.